xshkut/roletalk-js/readme.md

 It allows you to deploy services not exposing them to the Internet or behind private networks etc.
 Of course, such instances should connect to listeners they have network access to.

 • Automatic service-recognition.
-Just connect peers and each of them will know each about other's roles (services), IDs, names and meta info.
+Just connect peers and each of them will know about each other's roles (services), IDs, names and meta info.
 If a peer's role gets disabled or enabled each connected peer immediately gets informed and rebuilds its internal state.

 • Redundant connections support.
 There could be multiple connections between two peers.
 All communication is load-balanced between them.
-With auto-reconnection, this can be useful to keep connected two peers which are in case when one peer's IP address is changed.
+With auto-reconnection, this can be useful to keep connected two peers in case when one peer's IP address is changed.

 • Binary streams.
 Transfer large or unknown amounts of data via streams.